pub struct NsTable {

 pub fn read_ns_id(&self, index: &NsIndex) -> Option<NamespaceId>

-Read the namespace id from the index
+Read the namespace id from the indexth entry from the namespace table.

-is out of bounds.
+Returns None if index is out of bounds.

-TODO I want to restrict visibility to pub(crate)
+TODO I want to restrict visibility to pub(crate) or lower but this

-method is currently used in nasty-client
+method is currently used in nasty-client.

 Sourcepub fn read_ns_id_unchecked(&self, index: &NsIndex) -> NamespaceId